MicrosoftLearning/AI-102-AIEngineer/Instructions/22-azure-search.md

     ```

-All of the other metadata and content field in the source document are implicitly mapped to fields of the same name in the index.
+All of the other metadata and content fields in the source document are implicitly mapped to fields of the same name in the index.

 4. At the end of the **ouputFieldMappings** section, add the following mapping to map the **sentimentScore** value extracted by your sentiment skill to the **sentiment** field you added to the index (remember to separate it from the previous mapping with a comma!):